What is ADHD?

 Delay in diagnosis is life damaging

-Research shows that ADHD manifests itself differently in females and it’s estimated that 50-75% of women with ADHD go undiagnosed.
-This leaves 4 million women to suffer in silence, causing life damaging consequences.
+Undiagnosed ADHD can cause life damaging consequences.
 Delay or lack of appropriate diagnosis and treatment can result other conditions such as depression, anxiety, bipolar, learning disabilities, OCD, PTSD, drug and alcohol addiction and eating disorders.
 (Source: NAMI)

 The female experience is invisible